KediDili/VanillaPlusProfessions/features.md

 ### Down In The Depths
 If no ladder has spawned, guaranteed chance of finding one after breaking 8 stones.
+As of 1.1.0, you can configure the amount of stones before the ladder spawns by the talent in the mod config.

 ### Shadow Buddies
 If befriended, Krobus will gift you 1-3 geodes via mail each week.